sunray42/Drebin/README.md

 # Drebin
 Drebin malware analysis using machine learning and deep learning methods.
-[Raw data here.](https://www.sec.tu-bs.de/~danarp/drebin/)
+We provide vectorized data in ./balanced_dastaset and ./imbalanced_dataset etc. [Raw data here.](https://www.sec.tu-bs.de/~danarp/drebin/)

 # Introduction
 9 machine learning methods and multilayer perceptron(MLP) are used to detect a malware in Drebin dataset.